The scanners are available for use as follows:

 flag to get information about the tool's usage and a description of each available argument.

-skims --help
+sast --help

 Use the --strict

-flag to r un the scanner in strict mode.
+flag to run the scanner in strict mode.
 This means the execution will fail (with an exit code 1) if it finds any vulnerabilities in your targets.
 This is ideal for using the scanner as a CI/CD job.

 Example (replace path/to/config.yaml